JKapella/SystemBuilderApp/README.md

 ## Roadmap (mid-term to-do list)

-* Add function for proc-gen a star name - using proper stellar classification
 * Make Calculate Star Type - dynamic as I introduce other star types
 * Make Calculate Number Of Planets related to original size of pre-stellar gas cloud